ubiquity/ubiquity-dollar/contracts/dollar/README.md

 (remember to use the quotation marks)

 When the hardhat fork starts it will create 10 accounts with 10000 ETH each from that phrase.
-Metamask will be using these accounts too.
+MetaMask will be using these accounts too.

 Now for the sake of testing you may want to give yourself uAD, uCR, UBQ, and uAD3CRV-f tokens.
 To do this, there is a tasks named faucet that gives you 1000 of each, transferred from